ska-sa/katcbfsim/doc/about.rst

 ^^^^^^^^^^^^^^^
 Command-line options can be loaded through katsdptelstate_ in the standard way.
 Antennas and sources are slightly different, however.
-The antennas must be placed in a `cbf_antennas` key, which is a list of dictionaries.
-Each dictionary has a `description` key, which is the antenna string.
+The antennas must be placed in a :attr:`cbf_antennas` key (in the :attr:`config` dictionary), which is a list of dictionaries.
+Each dictionary has a :attr:`description` key, which is the antenna string.
 This is to allow for future expansion.
-The sources are similarly placed in a `cbf_sim_sources` key.
+The sources are similarly placed in a :attr:`cbf_sim_sources` key.

-The target is read from the telescope state sensor `cbf_target`, using the latest value strictly prior to the start of the dump.
+The target is read from the telescope state sensor :attr:`cbf_target`, using the latest value strictly prior to the start of the dump.
 Thus, all values for a simulation can be pre-loaded.

 katcp protocol
 ^^^^^^^^^^^^^^